-Technology has revolutionized the way writing applies to our personal and professional lives, and the need for students to develop good writing skills long before they enter college and the workforce has grown.
-Students in CTY writing courses master critical writing skills by engaging in class discussions, close-readings, writing exercises, and workshops.
-CTY’s fiction, nonfiction, poetry, and analytical-essay writing courses follow the same model used in Johns Hopkins University’s Writing Seminars.
+CTY’s fiction, nonfiction, poetry, and analytical essay writing courses follow the same model used in Johns Hopkins University’s Writing Seminars.
 Instructors are typically working writers who hold advanced degrees in creative writing, composition, or literature.
-Students complete CTY writing courses with a foundation for success in AP and college-level courses and with the confidence to express their voices through many different genres of writing.
+Students complete CTY writing courses with a foundation for success in AP and college-level courses, and with the confidence to express their voices through many different genres of writing.

 Participants in this writing workshop unite facts with figurative language to create vibrant, memorable nonfiction.
 In daily exercises, students generate ideas and record observations.
-They experiment with literary devices, techniques for organizing ideas, creating meaningful transitions, and beginning and ending their works effectively.
-Students leave the course with a deeper understanding of the strategies and practices of strong nonfiction writing.
+They experiment with literary devices, acquire techniques for organizing ideas, create meaningful page transitions, and learn how to begin and end their works effectively.
+Students leave the course with a deeper understanding of the strategies for strong nonfiction writing.
 The close-reading, critical thinking, writing, and revision skills developed in this course prepare students for AP and college-level coursework across the disciplines.

 Prerequisite: Any CTY Intensive Studies writing or humanities course, CTY Online’s Crafting the Essay, or at least a “B” in ninth-grade English.